Transfer to Harvard and Change of Level

 Transferring to Harvard from Another Institution

 F-1 or J-1 students who have been admitted to Harvard and are coming from another institution are considered F-1 or J-1 program transfers, which is not necessarily the same as an academic transfer.
-To initiate the F-1 or J-1 transfer process, you must start with the international office of your current institution.
-Please follow the steps below:
+To initiate the F-1 or J-1 transfer process, please follow the steps below:

 Step 1: Admissions and Financial Certification